 πt,3= pQt-cQtBt2-fϕet(Qt - Qt*)- Lt - vtQt*+ (1-wt)Rt (10)

 Where, fϕ(et)( Qt - Qt*) represents the total expected fine illegal fishers will be levied (USD) given a fine parameter f (USD/kg), the probability of receiving a fine (ϕ) given the enforcement effort level (e), and the amount of landings that exceed the legal harvest level.
-The method for determined the enforcement level e is discussed in Section 2.2.2.
+The method for determining the enforcement level e is discussed in Section 2.2.2.
 The actual catch calculated each year (Qt) is incorporated into the biological portion of the model to calculate the lobster biomass (Bt) for the following year (Equation 1).

 2.2 Enforcement Model